IBM and Agassi Sports Entertainment Announce AI-Powered Platform to Advance Global Racquet Sports

 Partnering to deliver a digital platform with AI-powered video coaching, premium content, and commercial experiences for players and fans worldwide

-LAS VEGAS, Nev. and ARMONK, N.Y., Nov.
-5, 2025 /PRNewswire/ - Agassi Sports Entertainment (ASE) Corp.
-(OTC PINK: AASP) and IBM (NYSE: IBM) today announce a multi-year collaboration aimed to transform the global racquet sports landscape through next generation artificial intelligence and digital innovation.
+LAS VEGAS and ARMONK, N.Y., Nov.
+5, 2025 /PRNewswire/ -- Agassi Sports Entertainment (ASE) Corp.
+(OTC PINK: AASP) and IBM (NYSE: IBM) today announce a multi-year collaboration to transform the global racquet sports landscape through next generation artificial intelligence and digital innovation.
 They have signed a partnership agreement to bring together IBM's technology and expertise with ASE's vision for an innovative digital community across racquet sports.

 Empowering Everyday Racquet Sport Enthusiasts Through Technology